Sony LTO7 Ultrium 7 Data Cartridge LTX6000G

 For the option of LTO barcode labels attached to your tapes please see Application of Tape Barcode Labels for details.

 Drives that use the Sony LTO Ultrium 7 data cartridges LTX6000G are recommended to use the Sony LTO Ultrium Universal Cleaning Cartridge LTX-CL to keep the drive clean.

 Sony has discontinued the LTO7 tape cartridges LTX6000G until further notice.
-Please note we have 179 left in stock and have no date as to when they will be available again.
+Please note we have only one left in stock and have no date as to when they will be available again.

 The required transportation conditions for Sony LTO7 LTX6000G tapes are;

 10-80% relative humidity